altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-5/e-series/premium-065b/gsrd/ug-gsrd-agx5e-premium-065b.md

 ### Overview

-The HPS Baseline System Example Design demonstrate basic HPS functionality on the Agilex 5 FPGA E-Series 065B Premium Development Kit.
+The HPS Baseline System Example Design (formerly known as "GSRD" or "Golden System Reference Design") demonstrates basic HPS functionality on the Agilex 5 FPGA E-Series 065B Premium Development Kit.

 The design is comprised of the following components:

-- Hardware Design
+- Quartus Design
 - HPS software:
   - Arm Trusted Firmware
   - U-Boot